What is Genocide?

 "On December 9, 1948, in the shadow of the Holocaust, the United Nations approved the Convention on the Prevention and Punishment of the Crime of Genocide.
 This convention establishes genocide as an international crime, which signatory nations “undertake to prevent and punish.”
 It defines genocide as:

-[A]ny of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such:
+[A]ny of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group such as:

 The specific “intent to destroy” particular groups is unique to genocide.
 A closely related category of international law, crimes against humanity, is defined as widespread or systematic attacks against civilians.'